-Social ramifications: As a feeding therapist, parents often confide in me about their fears regarding their child not eating.
-When kids refuse to eat desserts, parents are baffled and think they have the weirdest kid in the world; what child refuses cake?
-I recently had a conversation with a mom who said, “I used to be proud of my child that refused to eat desserts, because it made me look like a good mom.
+Social Ramifications: As a feeding therapist, parents often confide in me about their fears regarding their child not eating.
+When kids refuse to eat desserts, parents are baffled and think they have the weirdest kid in the world.
+What child refuses cake?
+I recently had a conversation with a mom who said, “I used to be proud that my child refused to eat desserts, because it made me look like a good mom.
 But now my child is getting teased at birthday parties because of it.
 It’s so frustrating!”

 The social ramifications of picky eating are complicated and stressful, regardless if your child is a picky protein eater or a picky dessert eater.
 Imagine how hard it is for these kiddos at classroom parties, Valentines Day, Halloween, Christmas, family gatherings, birthday parties, sporting events and team parties.
 The social implications are the same…isolation at mealtime.

 Desserts: During the main meal it is socially acceptable for kids to get something different than everyone else.
-Dessert however, has a HIGH social value, as it is a designated time for everyone to partake in the same food.
+Dessert, however, has a HIGH social value, as it is a designated time for everyone to partake in the same food.
 At a birthday party, for example, when they serve cake and ice cream, it is assumed that all children will participate and enjoy this treat (unless they have food allergies).
 Picky dessert eaters not only decline dessert at a friend’s party, they will actually refuse to eat their own birthday cake!
-Mothers tell me tearful stories about their baby books, which do not feature any pictures of their child sitting in front of a birthday cake with candles.
+Mothers tell me tearful stories about their baby books that do not feature the traditional messy cake shot!

 Candy & Sweets: The kids I work with that reject candy get frustrated, mostly because they feel like they are ‘supposed’ to like it.
 I had one child (the son of a professional baseball player) tell me, “Ms. Dawn…can you teach me how to like gum.
 All the other kids on my baseball team chew it and my dad says he wants me to be normal.”
 Ugh, poor buddy.
 Sports oftentimes have traditions that involve food, drinks, snacks or candy.
 By choosing to ignore these sacred moments, a child may isolate themselves from their social community.